yashsalvi/SmartStopApp-Backend/README.md

 # SmartStopApp-Backend
-SmartStopApp is an iOS app.
+Smart-Stop is an iOS app.

 ## Table of contents
 * [Description](#description)